QubesOS/qubes-doc/UpgradeToR3.0rc1.md

         sudo apt-get update
         sudo apt-get dist-upgrade

-    There will be some error messages during the process, but our tests Update of `qubesdb-vm` package will lo (after 3min timeout), but you can ignore this problem for now.
-After completing
+    There will be some error messages during the process, but our tests does not revealed any negative consequences.
+    Update of `qubesdb-vm` package will restart the service, which will fail (after 3min timeout), but you can ignore this problem for now.
+After completing the whole upgrade the service will be properly restarted.

 4. Shutdown the template VM.